lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 # Learn to structure Danish sentences correctly: theory & explanations in English, examples and tasks in Danish

-## Introducing my upcoming video course for self-study including access to the test tasks on structuring the sentences on which you will get a persoanl video screen feedback by mail.
+## Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) to get confidence in studcturing a Danish sentence.
+The course will include access to the test tasks on structuring the sentences on which you will get a persoanl video screen feedback by mail.
 See the course structure below.

 ## How to approach learning sentence structure in Danish